-Our Marketing and Brand Management MSc, accredited by CIM, takes a unique focus on branding from a business perspective.
-Created to fill a skills gap in the graduate jobs market and designed with input from leading branding practitioners.
+Our Marketing and Brand Management MSc, accredited by the Chartered Institute of Marketing (CIM), takes a unique focus on branding from a business perspective.
+It was created to fill a skills gap in the graduate jobs market and designed with input from leading branding practitioners.
 Graduates from this course understand the real business value of brands and have the crucial practical skills needed to develop and manage them professionally.

 No background in business is required, but you will need to have a strong interest in marketing.

 Graduates from this course typically enter the workplace in a range of roles, with many now at marketing director level or above.
 Typical roles include marketing manager, brand manager, brand marketing executive, product marketing manager, media planning manager, consultant or digital media buyer.